wingillis/wingillis.github.io/_posts/2017-08-08-hammerspoon-vim-bindings.md

 the transition into vim-mode to whatever bindings you wanted, or change which keys had what effect in normal or visual mode.
 This is as simple as changing which keys to refer to in the table lookup within the key event handler.

+The system generally watches out for keypress events, and depending on the state of the system, translates them from one set of keypress events to another, corresponding to their actions in vim.

 ## What I want to add in the future